 Inactive

-Once a template design should not be used any longer or is no longer recommended (deprecated), the expiration date is set and the status is set to inactive.
+Once a template design (version) should not be used any longer or is no longer recommended (deprecated), the expiration date is set and the status is set to inactive.
 This applies to the template version.
 It should no longer be used for new instances, or new definition (template designs with containment or inclusion).
-It should not be used for validation unlessfor a historical validation (i.e. the date of the creation of the instance is falling between effective and expiration date).
+It should not be used for validation unless it is used for a historical validation (i.e. the date of the creation of the instance is falling between effective and expiration date).

 Retired

-After the expiration date is reached, a template becomes “retired”. applies to template, not only the version.
+After the expiration date is reached, a template becomes “retired”.
+This status applies to the template as a whole, not just a particular version.
 Don’t use the template or its id for definition or validation any more.

-The “intention” of the template is no longer appropriate and no versions are expected to appear. validations.
+The “intention” of the template is no longer appropriate and no new versions are expected to appear.
+It can still be used for historical validations.
 This may happen if a template is replaced by a (series of templates reflecting a) new concept.

 Cancelled

-If the template was never used and the id is never published, a template may be cancelled, e.g. if the template found a bad idea to create, duplicate effort, one governance group to abandon their template (and its id) and, for example, join another governance group or use a template from another governance group.
+If the template was never used and the id is never published, a template may be cancelled, e.g. if the template is found to be a bad idea to create, a duplicate effort; or if one governance group decides to abandon their template (and its id) and, for example, join another governance group or if one governance group decides to use a template from another governance group.
 This is the end of the life cycle of this template as a concept and no version will be published with this identifier.

 Terminated

 If an already published template was found a bad idea to create, duplicate effort, etc., the status can be moved to “terminated”.
-This is the end of the life cycle of this template as a concept and no version will be published with this identifier.
+This is the end of the life cycle of this template as a concept and no new version will be published with this identifier.
 If an instance contains a terminated template, the instance is invalid from a machine processability perspective (although it still may contain some reasonable or useful clinical information).